Duet3D/SpyglassWebcamServerPlugin/README.md

 - Set `Webcam URL` to `http://[HOSTNAME]:8080/stream`
 - Set `Webcam update interval (in ms)` to `0`
 - Go to the `Job` -> `Webcam` page to see your live stream

+For snapshots it is also possible to use `http://[HOSTNAME]:8080/snapshot` instead.

 ## Build instructions